top of page

 Part 2: Internal & Lifestyle Factors People Often Reflect On

-Series context
+Series Context

 The observations shared here are offered for general awareness and personal reflection only.
 They are not intended as medical, nutritional, or diagnostic advice.
 For personalised guidance, consult a qualified health professional.

-Digestion and elimination
+Digestion and Elimination

 Some people notice a relationship between how their digestion feels and how their skin behaves.